-HUMA 1301 Introduction to Humanities I (3-0-3) This standalone course is an interdisciplinary survey of cultures focusing on the philosophical and aesthetic factors in human values with an emphasis on the historical development of the individual and society and the need to create.
+HUMA 1301 (3-0-3) This stand-alone course is an interdisciplinary survey of cultures focusing on the philosophical and aesthetic factors in human values with an emphasis on the historical development of the individual and society and the need to create.

-HUMA 2319 American Minority Studies (3-0-3) This interdisciplinary survey examines the diverse cultural, artistic, economic, historical, political, and social aspects of American minority communities.
+HUMA 2319 (3-0-3) This interdisciplinary survey examines the diverse cultural, artistic, economic, historical, political, and social aspects of American minority communities.
 Topics may include race/ethnicity, gender, socioeconomic class, sexual orientation, national origin, age, disability, and religion.

-HUMA 2323 World Cultures (3-0-3) This course is a general study of diverse world cultures.
+HUMA 2323 (3-0-3) This course is a general study of diverse world cultures.
 Topics include cultural practices, social structures, religions, arts, and languages.